appseconnect/docs/_posts/ProcessFlow Management/2020-07-15-adding-schema-actions.md

 ![pf_importschema6](\staticfiles\processflow\media\pf_importschema6.PNG)

 8) On clicking the SAVE button, all the rendered schemas will be displayed on the [Schema listing](/processflow/adding-schema-actions/#listing-of-schemas-and-attributes) page of your app.
-Whenever you drag or reuse the app for a different process flow, you can view all the saved schemas, in the [Schema listing](/processflow/adding-schema-actions/#listing-of-schemas-and-attributes) page.
+Whenever you drag or reuse the app for a different processflow, you can view all the saved schemas, in the [Schema listing](/processflow/adding-schema-actions/#listing-of-schemas-and-attributes) page.

 **Note:**